eshanking/fears/paper.md

 - AutoRate: classes and methods for estimating fitness seascapes from experimental data.

+![Example FEArS functionality.
+A: Empirical fitness seascape in transgenic yeast (data adapted from [@Ogbunugafor:2016]).
+B: Example evolutionary timetrace for a population experiencing a drug concentration curve given by the black line.
+Colors indicate the genotype corresponding to A. C: Example fitness landcsape generated from A a $10^{0}$ ug/mL drug concentration.
+D: Example time-to-event curve generated from evolutionary simulations of patient nonadherence (adapted from [@King:2022]).](joss_example_fig.png){ width=70% }

 # Statement of need

 FEArS enables stochastic simulations of clonally evolving systems